Business (BUS)

 Topics include productivity, operations strategy, project management, forecasting, design of goods and services, managing quality, process strategies, capacity and constraint planning, location and layout strategies, managing human resources, supply chain management, inventory management, aggregate planning and S&OP, materials requirement planning, short-term scheduling, lean operations, and maintenance and reliability.

-This course meets all majors' General Education Reading and Writing Enhancement requirement.
+This course meets all majors' Curry Core Reading and Writing Enhancement requirement.

 Prerequisites: BUS 1000, ACNT 1011, and MATH 1150.